February 12, 2026 (1mo ago)

 | Canary | Zero | High | Seconds | 1.1x during deploy |

-Works automatically.
 Server Components render on the new container once traffic shifts.
 Client-side React hydration handles the transition seamlessly.
+For a walkthrough, see our Next.js deployment guide.

 WebSocket connections to the old container are maintained during draining.
-New connections go to the new container.
-Clients with reconnection logic (most WebSocket libraries have this) reconnect transparently.
+New connections route to the new container.
+Most WebSocket libraries handle reconnection automatically:

 const socket = io("wss://myapp.com", {